Dietetic Internship Program, CAS

 Applicants are selected through D&D Digital Systems (visit the DDS website or call 515.292.0490), a computerized matching service that serves as a clearinghouse to match internship applicants and programs.
 The process requires applicants to go online and register with D&D Digital before their deadline by completing an online profile and payment.
 Applicants rank/ prioritize the list of internships after they register.

 In addition to the D& D process, applicants to Syracuse University’s Dietetic Internship will use the online centralized internship application found on the Dietetic Internship Centralized Application System (DICAS) website.

 DICAS is an online applicant portal, for use by students who are applying to Dietetic Internship programs that participate in the DICAS Match.
 The DICAS Online is a service of the Academy of Nutrition and Dietetics.

 The DICAS online offers applicants a convenient, state-of-the-art, web-based application service that will allow them to apply to any number of participating dietetic internship programs by completing a single online application.
 The DICAS Online was specifically designed by DICAS to simplify and streamline the application process while providing considerable flexibility, electronic submission of applications, ongoing communication with applicants, and excellent customer support.

 If you need accommodations or assistance regarding the accessibility of the DICAS Online, please contact customer support at 617-612-2855.

 The deadline for the application to both DICAS and Syracuse University is February 15,2023.
-A $35 non-refundable application fee for Syracuse University students or a $40 non-refundable application fee for non-Syracuse University applicants is required by February 15,2023.
+A $35 non-refundable application fee for matriculated Syracuse University students or a $40 non-refundable application fee for non-Syracuse University applicants is also required by February 15,2023.
 Checks should be made payable to Syracuse University and mailed to:

 Department of Nutrition Science and Dietetics